esp-rs/esp-idf-hal/esp-idf-sys/BUILD_OPTIONS.md

 >
 > Please note that if you have set `CARGO_TARGET_DIR` and moved your `target` directory out of
 > the crate root, then embuild is not able to locate the crate root.
 This will result in it
 > among other things ignoring your local `sdkconfig.defaults`.
-In this setup you must declare:
+In this case you must
+> declare:
 > ```
 > [env]
 > CARGO_WORKSPACE_DIR = { value = "", relative = true }
 > ```
-> to force it to look in the current directory.
+> in the `.cargo/config.toml` file, to force it to look in the current directory.

 The following configuration options are available: